Are you interested in Private Equity post MBA/Venture Capital MBA opportunities

 Study how deals are done in the Private Equity post-MBA and Venture Capital MBA fields to know what you are discussing and being questioned about during an interview.
 It will help if you get yourself involved beyond the classroom.
 Try to network and get yourself an internship in a Private Equity or Venture Capital firm.

 Talk to people in those industries, review Venture Capital /Private Equity post-MBA cases/deals, affiliate with the appropriate student clubs, and immerse yourself in every way possible.
+Hop on a 1:1 call with us.

 Leave a Reply